-So you may be wondering what ailment I had this morning…Actually nothing’s wrong with me, but I’m still sure to obtain the benefits of drinking bay leaf tea.
+So you may be wondering what ailment I had this morning...Actually nothing's wrong with me, but I'm still sure to obtain the benefits of drinking bay leaf tea.
 You see bay leaf contains Eugenol which has anti fungal, anti inflammatory, anti bacterial and anti oxidant properties.
 So this leaf could be used to treat a myriad of ailments from digestive disorders to pain.
 Added to this when drunk before a meal it helps maintain blood sugar levels by helping the body process insulin quickly.
-Click here for more information.
-Bay leaf is truly a wonder but then I would have to say that for all the different bush we use.
+It can also help improve digestion.
+This makes it great to help tread gas and flatulence.

 The Soothing Aroma of Bay Leaf Tea

 Even though there are so many medicinal benefits of bay leaf, I find that the aroma and taste of a hot cup of bay leaf tea is also very soothing.
 While boiling the leaves, the sweet scent perfumes the whole kitchen.
 Then while you're drinking the tea, the warmth engulfs your stomach bringing calm.
 This tea is like a herbal peacemaker ....
 So next time you have a bit of an upset stomach, flu or fever etc., instead of running for a pill or two, try some bay leaf tea; a simple and natural alternative.
 What do you think?
 Here's Bay Leaf Tea.

 Bay Leaf Tea Recipe